yk-tuturu/tp/docs/DeveloperGuide.md

        Expected: No record is updated.
 Error details shown in the status message.

     1. Other incorrect edit commands to try: `edit`, `edit 1`, `edit p/1234` <br>
        Expected: Similar to previous.

+### Enrolling a child into a subject

+1. Enrolling a child into a subject while some child records are being shown

+    1. Prerequisites: Multiple child records are being displayed in the list.

+    1. Test case: `enroll 1 2 s/science s/math s/english`<br>
+       Expected: First two child records' subjects are updated.
+Details of the enrollment are shown in the status message.

+    1. Test case: `enroll all s/math`<br>
+       Expected: All displayed child records' subjects are updated.
+Details of the enrollment are shown in the status message.
+                 If a child is already enrolled in the subject before running this command, they will be skipped.
+This is reflected in the status message.
+                 If all the displayed children are already enrolled in the subject before running this command, the status message will inform the user about this.

+    1. Test case: `enroll 1`<br>
+       Expected: No record is updated.
+Error details shown in the status message.

+    1. Other incorrect enroll commands to try: `enroll`, `enroll 0 s/math` <br>
+       Expected: Similar to previous.

+### Setting the score of a child for a subject

+1. Setting the score of a child for a subject while some child records are being shown

+    1. Prerequisites: Multiple child records are being displayed in the list.
+The following tests are done right after the manual testing for enrollment above.

+    1. Test case: `setscore 1 2 s/science g/50`<br>
+       Expected: First two child records' scores are updated.
+Details of the update are shown in the status message.

+    1. Test case: `setscore all s/math g/20`<br>
+       Expected: All displayed child records' subjects are updated.
+Details of the update are shown in the status message.

+    1. Test case: `setscore 1 2 s/science s/math g/50`<br>
+       Expected: No record is updated.
+Error details shown in the status message.

+    1. Other incorrect set score commands to try: `setscore`, `setscore 1 s/science g/50 g/20`, `setscore 1` <br>
+       Expected: Similar to previous.

+### Unenrolling a child from a subject

+1. Unenrolling a child from a subject while some child records are being shown

+    1. Prerequisites: Multiple child records are being displayed in the list.
+       The following tests are done after the manual testing for enrollment above.

+    1. Test case: `unenroll 1 2 s/science s/math s/english`<br>
+       Expected: First two child records' subjects are updated.
+Details of the unenrollment are shown in the status message.

+    1. Test case: `unenroll all s/math`<br>
+       Expected: All displayed child records' subjects are updated.
+Details of the unenrollment are shown in the status message.
+       If a child is not enrolled in the subject before running this command, they will be skipped.
+This is reflected in the status message.
+       If all the displayed children are not enrolled in the subject before running this command, the status message will inform the user about this.

+    1. Test case: `unenroll 1`<br>
+       Expected: No record is updated.
+Error details shown in the status message.

+    1. Other incorrect unenroll commands to try: `unenroll`, `unenroll 0 s/math` <br>
+       Expected: Similar to previous.

 ### Saving data